yashnaval/MachineLearning/Yash_ML_SL.md

 * **Reinforcement Learning** :- There is no dataset in this kind of learning, not do you teach the algorithm anything.
 You model the program such that it interacts with the environment and if the algorithm does a good job, you reward it, else you punish the algorithm.

 ##### Now that we have a basic idea of what is Machine Learning and the different types of Machine Learning, let us move into the actual topic for discussion here and answer What is Supervised Learning?
-Why Supervised Learning is important for real world solving problem?
+Why Supervised Learning is important?
 Types of Supervised Learning? what are disadvantage?explain applicartion od supervised learning?
 Supervised Learning Algorithms.

 ## What is Supervised Learning?:-